XKNX/xknx/docs/sensor.md

 * `xknx` is the XKNX object.
 * `name` is the name of the object.
+* `always_callback` defines if a callback/update should always be triggered no matter if the previous and the new state are identical.
 * `group_address_state` is the KNX group address of the sensor device.
 * `sync_state` defines if the value should be actively read from the bus.
 If `False` no GroupValueRead telegrams will be sent to its group address.
 Defaults to `True`
 * `value_type` controls how the value should be rendered in a human readable representation.
 The attribut may have may have the values `percent`, `temperature`, `illuminance`, `speed_ms` or `current`.